SABS-R3/software-engineering-day4/_episodes/03-packaging.md

 exercises: 90
 questions:
 - "How do we prepare our code for sharing as a Python package?"
-- "How do we release our code for other people to install?"
+- "How do we release our project for other people to install?"
 objectives:
 - "Describe the steps necessary for sharing Python code as installable packages."
 - "Use Poetry to prepare an installable package."